-Before each meeting, our Council Members will check the suggestion boxes and bring any pieces of paper to the meeting.
+Before each meeting, our Council Members will check the suggestion boxes and bring any items to the meeting.

 How can I find out what happened at the meeting?

-Sometimes the class reps will find time to talk to your class as a whole after the meetings to tell you about important issues.
+The class representatives will find time to talk to your class as a whole after the meetings to tell you about important issues.

 At other times the whole School Council may talk to you in assembly.

-You can also read the minutes of the School Council meetings by looking on the School Council noticeboard in the corridor outside the Year 5 classroom.
+You can also read the minutes of the School Council meetings by looking at the School Council noticeboard in the school hall.

-Our School Council have a voice and they are making a difference to our school.
+Our School Council has a voice and they are making a difference to our school!